danielfarrell/redis_vars/README.md

 ## Developing

-There are a few different ways I envision this being used: in configuation, on execution, and in code.
-Let's start with configuration:
+There are a couple of different ways I envision this being used: on execution and in configuation:

+### On Execution

+As of version 0.7.x there is an exec command to run a command with the environment variables you have in the store.
+As of 0.8.0, exec is the assumed command if you pass anything unknown.

+Here is an example:

+    redis_vars exec unicorn_rails -c config/unicorn.rb

+or

+    redis_vars unicorn_rails -c config/unicorn.rb

+It will set the environment variables you have stored and then execute the command that you passed.

+This is useful for running command line programs(binstubs for example) and executing services without having to worry about loading the environment variables.

 ### Configuration